-The town boasts an Olympic history - having held the winter games in the 1930s - and is the venue for one of downhill skiing's traditional downhill races on the vicious Kandahar course.
+The town boasts an Olympic history - having held the Winter Olympic games in the 1930s - and is the venue for one of downhill skiing's traditional World Cup downhill races on the vicious Kandahar course.

 The two areas - Garmisch and Partenkirchen - were joined (reluctantly) at the time of the Olympics and the tourist development since then has been dramatic.

-Bavaria's first cable-car was built in 1929 on the Kreuzeck and the cog railway to the Zugspitz glacier followed four years later.
+Bavaria's first cable-car was built in 1929 on the Kreuzeck ski area and the cog railway to the Zugspitz glacier followed four years later.

-The town of around 30,000 inhabitants is also host to a US Army Recreation Area, with dedicated hotels, facilities and sports instruction.
+Those taking a ski vacation at this German ski resort should not be surprised to hear plenty of American English being spoken!
+The town of around 30,000 inhabitants is also host to a US Army Recreation Area, with dedicated hotel accommodation, facilities and sports instruction for skiers and kayakers.

 Garmisch-Partenkirchen is easily reached from the rest of Germany with the motorway south from Munich and the improved connections between the end of the motorway (at Eschenlohe) and Garmisch.
 A good road from the south leads into Germany from Austria via Seefeld and Mittenwald.
 A regular train service operates from the main Munich railway station.